Example workflow with tidypopgen

 Barplot of individuals coloured by predicted ancestry proportion (Q) from each of K ancestral sources

-Usually, clustering algorithms are run multiple times for different values of K. The function q_matrix() can take a path to a directory containing results from multiple runs of a clustering algorithm (such as ADMIXTURE), read the .Q files, and summarise them in a single q_matrix_list object.
+For clustering algorithms that operate outside the R environment(such as ADMIXTURE), the function q_matrix() can take a path to a directory containing results from multiple runs of a clustering algorithm for multiple values of K, read the .Q files, and summarise them in a single q_matrix_list object.

 To exemplify how q_matrix() can read directly from output folders, we can write the outputs to a temporary file:

-runs <- c(1:3)
+runs <- c(1)

 k_values <- c(1:10)